For information about opportunities for sponsorship, please contact [email protected]

 The programme will consist of a series of individual, policy-focused research projects aiming to advance knowledge and offer insights of practical application to political, economic, social and business policy-making.

 Output from the programme will be published through our websites, through social media and as reports at 12-18 month intervals.
 There will also be a suite of associated events in the UK and Latin America, directed at audiences drawn not only from academia but also from governments, parliaments, embassies, businesses, chambers of commerce, think-tanks and private individuals - to showcase, discuss and build upon the implications of the research for practical policy.

 Learn more about the Canning House-LACC partnership here.

-This year Canning House and King’s College London launched a new Visiting Fellowship.
+In 2019 Canning House and King’s College London launched a new Visiting Fellowship.
 The aim of the Fellowship is to provide an opportunity for Latin American academics to enrich their research using the extensive Canning House Library Collection, housed at King’s College London.

 The research project undertaken should fall within one of the following thematic areas:

 - Migration between Europe and Latin America from 1800 to the present, its history and political, social and economic impacts – with a special focus on Britain as a source or recipient of migration.